-(a) Incremental progression will continue during periods of paid parental leave and where the employee has either been at work or on paid leave for at least six (6) months of the previous 12 month period. (b) An employee may elect to cover any of the period of unpaid parental leave by taking accrued annual leave and/or long service leave.
+- (a) Incremental progression will continue during periods of paid parental leave and where the employee has either been at work or on paid leave for at least six (6) months of the previous 12 month period. - (b) An employee may elect to cover any of the period of unpaid parental leave by taking accrued annual leave and/or long service leave.

-39.5.6 Unplanned Cessation of Parental Leave
+39.5.6 Unplanned Cessation of Parental Leave or Pregnancy

-- (a) If parental leave has commenced, or has been approved but not commenced: - in the case of maternity leave, the pregnancy of the employee terminates other than by the birth of a living child, or the employee's child dies during the period that the staff member is on leave; or - (ii) in the case of adoption leave, the child dies during the period that the employee is on such leave. - (b) In each of the circumstances referred to at subclauses 39.5.6(a)(i) and (a)(ii), parental leave will cease on the date of the death of the child or the date of the unplanned cessation.
-Commencing the following day, an employee will be entitled to be absent from duty on special maternity/adoption leave for a period of up to 14 weeks payable at their base rate of pay.
-Unless an earlier date is agreed between the employee and the University, the employee will return to duty at the completion of this period. - (c) In addition to the 14 weeks of paid leave provided for in subclause 39.5.6(b), an employee may apply for and be granted further leave such as sick leave, compassionate leave, annual leave, or long service leave as prescribed in this Agreement. - (d) Documentation will be required to support any period of leave pursuant to subclause 39.5.6 (a) above.
+- (a) An unplanned cessation of parental leave or pregnancy occurs in the following circumstances: - in the case of maternity leave, the pregnancy of the employee terminates other than by the birth of a living child whilst the employee is on maternity leave, or the employee's child dies during the period that the staff member is on maternity leave; or - (ii) in the case of adoption leave (child under 5 years) or primary carer, the child dies during the period that the employee is on such leave. - (b) In each of the circumstances referred to at subclauses 39.5.6(a)(i) and (a)(ii), parental leave will cease on the date of the death of the child or the date of the unplanned cessation of pregnancy.
+Commencing the following day, an employee will be entitled to be absent from duty on special parental leave for a period of up to 14 weeks payable at their base rate of pay.
+Unless an earlier date is agreed between the employee and the University, the employee will return to duty at the completion of this period. - (c) An employee who is at least 20 weeks' pregnant and who has not yet commenced maternity leave and who has an unplanned cessation of pregnancy without the birth of a living child, will also be entitled to be absent from duty on special maternity leave for a period of up to 14 weeks payable at their base rate of pay.
+Unless an earlier date is agreed between the employee and the University, the employee will return to duty at the completion of this period. - (d) If an employee's partner (including same sex partner) or other parent of the child: - (i) is at least 20 weeks' pregnant and there is an unplanned cessation of pregnancy; or - (ii) is on parental leave and the child dies within 3 months of the child's birth/ placement, - an employee will be entitled to be absent from duty on special partner leave for a period of up to two (2) weeks payable at their base rate of pay, less any period of Partner Leave already taken. - (e) In addition to the 14 weeks of paid leave provided for in subclauses 39.5.6(b), 39.5.6(c) and 39.5.6(d), an employee may apply for and be granted further leave such as sick leave, compassionate leave, annual leave, or long service leave as prescribed in this Agreement. - (f) Documentation will be required to support any period of leave pursuant to subclauses 39.5.6 (b), 39.5.6(c) and 39.5.6(d) above.